GasserNabil22/CodeAlpha_WebScraping/README.md

     Category: The genre/category the book belongs to.
 ###################################

-Technologies Used
+Technologies Used:

         Python 3.x

         BeautifulSoup4: For parsing HTML content.

         Requests: For handling HTTP protocol and fetching web pages.

         Pandas: For data manipulation and structured storage.

         Regular Expressions (re): For cleaning price strings.